-Fall has officially begun in Los Angeles and LAAFA is bringing this new series of “Get To Know Our Instructors” where we ask our amazing, current instructors questions to get to know them a little better.
+Fall has officially begun in Los Angeles and LAAFA is bringing this new series called “Get To Know Our Instructors”, where we ask our amazing, current instructors questions to get to know them a little better.
 We will ask questions about their line of work, but most importantly questions about how they see themselves in the spectrum of the art world.

 Rohini in front of her drawing “Chinook” displayed in the California Art Clubs 107th Gold Metal Exhibition.

 What was your experience like as a student here at LAAFA?